coreruleset/website/content/blog/2017-12-12-crs-project-news-december-2017.md

 - Using t:lowercase versus (?i) performance and best practice.
     - There is currently no definitive answer
     - A benchmark can be done using ModSecurity debug logs
-    - @<span aria-controls="memberContextMenu" aria-haspopup="true" class="buffer bufferLink author c8 user hasUserParent link" role="button" title="spartantri (~spartantr@cio13-4-78-227-109-215.fbx.proxad.net)">spartantri will reach out to contacts to determine best approach for measuring and update us next meeting.</span>
+    - @spartantri will reach out to contacts to determine best approach for measuring and update us next meeting.
 - There are an excessive amount of open PRs and Issues
     - All but three PRs have been assigned reviewers, we have to make a dent this month.
 - The Java rules, that are a key feature of 3.1 need some attention